guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 #### 2.3 Relabel Step

 We perform a manual re-annotation of the noisy data.
 During this process, we provide the human annotators with both the original label and the model's prediction as input information.
 In the era of LLM, we are now replacing this manual re-annotation with an automated process using an LLM.
 Similarly, we feed the LLM the same inputs: the original label and the model's prediction.
-In detail, we ask the LLM within the prompt to correct noisy data made in the last round of labeling. **We require the LLM's error correction output to be chosen from either the result of our trained model or the result from the previous annotation.** \cite{ref6}
+In detail, we ask the LLM within the prompt to correct noisy data made in the last round of labeling. **We require the LLM's error correction output to be chosen from either the result of our trained model or the result from the previous annotation** \cite{ref6}.
+For example, in a 10-class text classification task, the correction step for the LLM is simplified to a binary classification problem, where the candidates are just two labels: the previously annotation and the one predicted by the trained model.

 ### 3. Experimental Results